 Some bigger hotels are starting to appear, but the white-sand beaches are so long that they retain a quiet air.
-The waters are clear and turquoise, lending themselves to snorkelling and scuba diving, as well as fishing.
+The waters are clear and turquoise, lending themselves to snorkeling and scuba diving, as well as fishing.

-Between Hue and Hoi An, there’s a great selection of large and small hotels along the coast.
+Between Hue and Hoi An, there’s a selection of hotels along the coast.
 Quiet Lang Co Bay is my favourite beach in Vietnam — a crescent-moon of pearly white sand instead of the usual long sweep — and it’s mercifully undeveloped.
 The only hotels here are the five-star Banyan Tree, at the top end of the luxury scale, and the Angsana, a great family option.

 Beach holidays around Nha Trang

 Best time to visit: between January and September